mudita/MuditaOS/doc/boot_and_update.md

 "previous" -> /sys/previous
 ```

-The type variable in `boot.ini` is for MuditaOS - this will indicate a subdirectory name to append for all file operations (loading assets, dbs, etc.) When the option becomes possible, it should be passed as a variable to the `boot.bin` (MuditaOS) as an argument.
+The type variable in `boot.json` is for MuditaOS - this will indicate a subdirectory name to append for all file operations (loading assets, dbs, etc.) When the option becomes possible, it should be passed as a variable to the `boot.bin` (MuditaOS) as an argument.

-4. `ecoboot` boots the "**boot**" filename in `boot.ini`.
-MuditaOS reads `/boot.ini` to find it's root directory and reads all assets and files from it.
+4. `ecoboot` boots the "**boot**" filename in `boot.json`.
+MuditaOS reads `boot.json` to find it's root directory and reads all assets and files from it.

 5. Updating from old style partitioning (1 partition) to new partition scheme (2 partitions).
 In case of problems see pt 6.